oracle-devrel/technology-engineering/data-platform/exadata-cloud-at-customer/exacc-infra/single-node-vm-cluster/README.md

 Single Node VM Cluster provides ZERO capability for local failover for either planned or unplanned outages.

-If the RAC license is available, but for some reason running Single Node instances is preferred, the suggested way is to use one of the bellow options:
+If the RAC license is available, but for some reason running Single Node instances is preferred, the suggested way is to use one of the below options:

 Run each single instance database as a singleton workload or PDB in a shared RAC CDB (the preferred way) Run each single instance database as a singleton workload or PDB in a dedicated CDB